 LinkedIn is the world's largest professional network and a powerful platform that most people don't take advantage of for hiring top talent.
-With a little effort, you can post jobs or use it to recruit passive candidates and get them interested in your company.
-This article outlines some tips for recruiting on LinkedIn with proven methods for hiring quality candidates on LinkedIn.
+With a little effort, you can post jobs or use LinkedIn to recruit passive candidates and get them interested in your company.
+This article outlines some recruitment tips for hiring on LinkedIn which includes how to build an employer brand, how to post jobs and how to hire qualified candidates.
+For each of these steps, the article will share proven methods for hiring quality candidates on LinkedIn.

 Maintain your LinkedIn company page